DGSRacing/Arduino-Dev/README.md

 #Arduino Dev
-All the development for the arduino software
+All the development for the arduino software.
 All code is written and mainted by Derby Grammar Dev Team